trailofbits/dylint/examples/restriction/assert_eq_arg_misordering/README.md

 ### What it does

-Checks for invocations of `assert_eq!` whose arguments are "non-const, const-like", which suggests they could be "actual, expected".
+Checks for invocations of `assert_eq!` or `assert_ne!` whose arguments are "non-const, const-like", which suggests they could be "actual, expected".

 An argument is "const-like" if it is const-evaluatable, or if it is a non-empty `vec!` invocation whose arguments are const-like.
 The latter allowance is needed because a `vec!`